Momentum Claims Only a Tiny Fraction of the Hundreds of Thousands it Raised for the Election Were Spent on the Election - Guido Fawkes

 — Momentum (@PeoplesMomentum) May 13, 2017

-Momentum raised £120,000 in a single Crowdpac drive alone.
+Momentum raised £120,000 from the Crowdpac drive alone.
 Momentum is asking us to believe only a fraction of the hundreds of thousands it raised during the regulated period was spent on general election activities.
 Either it is lying to supporters about what they were going to do with their donations or it is lying to the Electoral Commission about how the donations were spent…